 Studying classic literature provides you with more than just knowledge of fascinating stories.
 It is also helpful in developing communication skills and the way you view ideas and concepts.
-An English literature degree can deepen your knowledge to prepare you for careers deeply rooted in language and rhetoric – careers such as law, public relations, speechwriting, publishing, reporting, theatre, and teaching.
+The English literature degree program can deepen your knowledge to prepare you for careers deeply rooted in language and rhetoric – careers such as law, public relations, speechwriting, publishing, reporting, theatre, and teaching.
 In the English literature program at Wayne State, you’ll study material ranging from the Old and New Testaments to Homer, Virgil, and Shakespeare, as well as modern and post-modern European, British, and American poetry, drama, and fiction.
-With an English literature degree, get ready to broaden your horizon and dive deep into the wonderful world of the written word.
+With the English literature degree program, get ready to broaden your horizon and dive deep into the wonderful world of the written word.

 Percent of recent WSC graduates employed or in graduate school